 Fluid layout

-Fluid layouts are a design approach where web elements adapt and scale based on the size of the viewport.
+Fluid layouts are a design approach where web elements adapt and Scale based on the size of the Viewport.
 This allows for a more dynamic user experience as content seamlessly fills the available space regardless of the device being used.

 Understanding Fluid Layout